horseshoe/horseshoe/README.md

 The Horseshoe engine runner can be used to render templates from the command line.
 The runner can be invoked using Java's `-jar` argument: `java -jar horseshoe.jar`.
 It provides a subset of the rendering options available in the Horseshoe library.
 A list of all available options for the runner can be listed using the `--help` argument.

 ## Description
 Horseshoe is a Mustache-like templating system focused on fast source code generation.
-The templates consist of mixed tags and content that are ingested and rendered in accordance with a data model.
-Horseshoe uses an advanced expression syntax to allow data-driven rendering.
+The templates consist of mixed tags and content that are parsed and rendered using organized data.
+An advanced expression syntax allows data to be dynamically generated and manipulated at render-time.
+Rendered data can be output a number of different ways, including a update-only file stream which will not modify the file unless the content changes.
+This can improve performance when using timestamp-based build systems by eliminating unnecessary rebuilds.

 ### Tags
 Horseshoe uses tags to specify dynamic parts of a template.
 The tags typically start with `{{` and end with `}}`.
 (The delimiters can be changed using the set delimiter tag.)
 Those familiar with Mustache will recognize the majority of the tags used by Horseshoe.